 The short answer

-A “pastor” is a general word that refers to the leader of a local church and is used in most denominations, whereas “priest” is a more specific title that has to do with someone with a particular sacramental role in traditional types of Christianity, mainly Catholic, Eastern Orthodox, and certain “high-church” forms of Protestantism, like Anglicanism.
+The word “pastor” is a general term that refers to the leader of a local church.
+It is used in most Protestant denominations.
+The word “priest” is a more specific sacramental office in traditional types of Christianity, mainly Catholic, Eastern Orthodox, and certain “high-church” forms of Protestantism, like Anglicanism.

-Christianity is a very old, very widespread religion, and so there’s been a lot of terminology built up over the centuries that can get confusing.
+Christianity is an ancient, widespread religion.
+Over the centuries, it has built up a wide variety of termss that can get confusing.
 There are pastors, bishops, ministers, deacons, vicars, cardinals, elders, and popes—to name just a few.
-But the two most common, widespread terms you’ll hear are “pastor” and priest”.
+But the two most common, widespread terms you’ll hear are “pastor” and “priest.”
 What’s the difference between the two?

 What is a Pastor?